jl3377/automatic-backups-python/README.md

 # Automatic Backups with Python.

 ## How to make and use the config file.
-Yo need create a config.py into conf/ directory.
+You need create a config.py into conf/ directory.
+This script, can copy multiple directories and files into a selected ftp.

 ```
 {